Kappa Chamaeleontis

-Kappa Chamaeleonitis, Latinized from κ Chamaeleonitis, is a single star in the southern constellation of Chamaeleon.
-It is visible to the naked eye as a dim, orange-hued star with an apparent visual magnitude of 5.024.
+Kappa Chamaeleonitis is a single star in the southern constellation of Chamaeleon.
+Its name is a Bayer designation that is Latinized from κ Chamaeleonitis, and abbreviated Kappa Cha or κ Cha.
+This object is visible to the naked eye as a dim, orange-hued star with an apparent visual magnitude of 5.024.
 The distance to this object is approximately 490 light-years, based on the star's parallax.
-It is drifting closer with a radial velocity of -2 km/s.
+It is drifting closer with a radial velocity of −2 km/s.

-This is an aging K-type giant star with a stellar classification of K4III, having exhausted the supply of hydrogen at its core then cooled and expanded to its current size of 46 times the Sun's radius.
+This is an aging K-type giant star with a stellar classification of K4III, having exhausted the supply of hydrogen at its core then cooled and expanded to its current size of 45 times the Sun's radius.
 It is a candidate periodic microvariable, with its brightness fluctuating by 0.005 magnitude at the rate of 0.25664 cycles per day.
-The star is 1.4 times as massive as the Sun and is radiating 486 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 3,990 K.
+The star is 1.4 times as massive as the Sun and is radiating 472 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 3,914 K.